Jamie0/nginx-nodejs-module/README.md

 ## Current Project Status

 The project is in the very early stages of development.
 Currently, running a simple script inside a nginx location block and returning a primitive just about works (and is pleasingly very fast).
-There is no support _yet_ for consuming the request body, or for complex asynchronous operations that involve I/O.
+There is no support _yet_ for outgoing HTTP requests.

 If you're better than me at C/C++ and want to contribute, certainly do open a pull request.